KinglyMinecon/update-kingly/what-is-asked/server-url.md

 ---
-How to get your server url on MCST Hosting
+description: How to get your server url on MCST Hosting
 ---

 # How To Get Server URL